What are the best drinking board games? Have hilariously fun get-togethers with these drinking games for adults.

 One of our personal favorite classic card games that you can easily turn into a drunk board game includes Cards Against Humanity.

-Cards Against Humanity is definitely an adult-only game.
+Cards Against Humanity is an adult-only game.
 Find endless dark humor.
 Even though we have played this one with our parents, you still might find yourself blushing.

 A player places down a black card that has fill-in-the-blanks.
 Everyone else tries to match a white card that is the funniest and best response.